Table of Contents

 Do your research to find the optimal tilt angle for your solar panels based on where you mount them.
 Factors that impact the best angle for your panels include latitude, roof tilt (if roof mounting), and even the time of year.

-Want your solar panels to chase the sun and efficiently optimise their angle?
+Want your solar panels to chase the sun and efficiently optimize their angle?

 Consider the EcoFlow Solar Tracker, which continuously pinpoints the ideal angle to the sun and adjusts your panel accordingly.
 Solar trackers can be particularly useful in areas with low average peak sun hours.